MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 ## Assign a custom policy for app permissions to users

-App permission policies take effect only when you apply a policy to a user or a group of users.
-See the different ways to [assign the policy to users and groups](policy-assignment-overview.md#ways-to-assign-policies).
+App permission policies take effect only when you apply a policy to a user.
+See the different ways to [assign the policy to users](policy-assignment-overview.md#ways-to-assign-policies).

 ## View the policies already applied to a user